 University Archives materials date from the founding of the University in 1891 and include the records of the presidents and chancellors, Boards of Trustees, faculty and student committees, societies and organizations, student publications, and many of the University's academic departments and administrative offices.
 Besides paper records, this collection includes extensive holdings of photographs, scrapbooks, oral histories, postcards, artifacts, and textiles.

 SCUA also is the steward of two internationally known collections: the Betty H. Carter Women Veterans Historical Project and the largest holding of cello music-related materials.
 The Women Veterans Historical Project documents the female experience in the armed forces through 500 individual collections (diaries, photographs, correspondence, and artifacts) as well as 300 oral histories.
 The cello collection is made up of published scores, books, annotated scores, and manuscripts.
 A selection of this extensive collection includes materials connected to: Elizabeth Cowling, Maurice Eisenberg, Bernard Greenhouse, Fritz Magg, Rudolf Matz, Luigi Silva, Janos Scholz, and Laszlo Varga.

-Most of our reserve materials are now available online through Blackboard, but we do still maintain a small print reserves collection, located at the check out desk on the the first floor.
+Most of our reserve materials are now available online through Canvas, but we do still maintain a small print reserves collection, located at the check out desk on the the first floor.